greenfork/kisa/KEYBINDINGS_DESIGN.md

 ## Not so frequent actions
 Will be grouped together into a mini-mode where possible, used with a Shift modifier or assigned one of ~!@#$%^&*()_+ buttons (also with Shift :) ).
+And also anything that requires press the Space first.

 * Move cursor to the end of line
 * Move cursor to the start of line